A

 and design of the glove is primarily unchanged.

-gores 14th century method of sewing- triangular pieces inserted
+gore 14th century method of sewing- triangular pieces

-in lower seams to increase the fullness of a gown or inserted at underarm
+inserted in lower seams to increase the fullness of a gown or

-seam in early garments to permit freedom of movement.
+inserted at underarm seam in early garments to permit freedom

-gown medieval to 16th century.
-Term for long garment of both men
+gown Term for long garment of both men and women of varying

-gussets triangular pieces added to the underarms.
-Also see gores
+gusset triangular pieces added to the underarms.
+Also

 guimpe see wimple